⏱️

 Special Needs Trusts

-A Special Needs Trust (SNT) holds assets for you without counting against SSI or Medicaid — and unlike an ABLE account, there's no $100,000 ceiling.
-Use it for larger sums: a personal injury settlement, an inheritance, or a legal award.
+A Special Needs Trust (SNT) holds assets for you without counting against SSI or Medicaid — and unlike an ABLE account (where a balance over $100,000 starts to affect SSI cash benefits), there's no comparable balance limit.
+It's the standard way to hold a larger sum: a personal-injury settlement, an inheritance, or a legal award.

-Families often pair the two tools: a special needs trust holds the large pool of money, and the trustee moves up to the annual limit into an ABLE account each year so you have flexible, everyday spending control.
+Families often pair the two tools: the trust holds the large pool of money, and the trustee moves up to the annual limit into an ABLE account each year so you keep flexible, everyday spending control.
+SNTs are powerful but technical — set one up with a special-needs or elder-law attorney.

 ⚠️